No items found.

 What are the benefits of having a Mirena coil fitted?

 The Mirena coil is a very effective way of protecting the uterus lining and is also a highly reliable form of contraception.
 When used for endometrial protection as part of HRT, it can remain in place for up to five years before needing to be replaced.
 While the product licence for Mirena is four years, the Faculty of Sexual and Reproductive Healthcare supports its use for five.
 It also continues to offer contraceptive protection during this time, if needed.
+If used for contraception alone it is licensed for eight years.
 In addition, it may help treat heavy or painful periods.

 Book an appointment